lextm/lextm.github.io/_posts/2017-12-13-snmp-pro-the-upcoming-2-0-release.md

 {% include image.html
 src="bund-xuhui.jpg" caption="Copyright © Lex Li.
 Bund, Xuhui, Shanghai." width="512px" %}

 #SNMP Pro was announced in April 2013 and reached its 1.0 release in February 2014.
 We will celebrate its fifth birthday soon in early 2018.
-But before that, let’s talk about the upcoming 2.0 release.
+But before that, let's talk about the upcoming 2.0 release.
 <!--more-->

 ### The Tough Road of Platform Upgrades